 When he was in his late teens he opted for a name change to Ralph Lauren and as soon as he finished high-school – he began working as a salesman while taking business classes at night, although he never got to finish his degree…

 In 1964 after taking a short stint in the army, the then 26 year old Ralph married his own muse Ricky Low-Beer, a receptionist he met at a doctor’s office who would later become a source of great strenght and inspiration to him.

-Still looking for his place in the world, Lauren set his sights on New York’s fashion industry.
-He became a salesman for Brooks Brothers and then a series of neck tie manufacturers…
+Still looking for his place in the world, Lauren set his sights on New York’s fashion industry and became a salesman for Brooks Brothers and then a series of other neck tie manufacturers.

-This exposure to the fashion world transformed Lauren’s vision.
-It was the era of plain narrow ties, when Lauren offered up a radical design concept – colourful wide ties.
+This exposure to the fashion world is what sparked Lauren’s vision.
+It was the era of plain narrow ties, when Lauren offered up a radical design concept which would later change his luck forever – as he came up with the idea of making colourful wide ties.

 Striking out on his own, one of his first stops – the world famous Bloomingdale store.
 Not everything went to plan on his first try as former Bloomingdale CEO, Marvin Traub, placed an order but demanded Bloomingdale’s name on the print – which Ralph Lauren of course refused.
 But several months later after the tenacious designer chose to walk away from the offer he received at Bloomingdale, the store then CEO called him back to stock his ties – and as the old saying goes – was history.